 - Guidance on the general policy of the laboratory on the frequency of running QC samples, spikes, and duplicates.

-To be able to write a quality manual that complies with ISO 17025, your laboratory must create a general statement on which level of individuals or staff are allowed to judge whether results meet quality control criteria.
+To be able to write a quality manual that complies with ISO/IEC 17025, your laboratory must create a general statement on which level of individuals or staff are allowed to judge whether results meet quality control criteria.

 The statement should cover: